Die4Ever/deus-ex-randomizer/README.md

     * Takes away 1 random augmentation, and 1 of your weapons
     * Takes away half your skill points and 5 random skill levels, so the player has to choose which ones to level up first
 * New game modes! [(Wiki page)](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Game-Modes)
-    * Entrance Randomization - changes what level each teleporter takes you to, but keeps it within the same mission.
+    * Entrance Randomization - changes what level each teleporter takes you to, but keeps it within the same mission
-    * Horde Mode - fight for your life to see how long you can survive in the Paris Cathedral.
+    * Horde Mode - fight for your life to see how long you can survive in the Paris Cathedral
     * Zero Rando - great for first-time Deus Ex players to benefit from the bug fixes, QoL improvements, and balance changes we've made, without any randomization.
     * Randomizer Lite - randomizes some things without interfering with the immersion and mood of the game.
 Great for players who haven't played Deus Ex in a long time, or if you're intimidated by the full Randomizer.
     * Serious Sam mode - same as the normal game but with 10x as many enemies.
 The player has increased health and takes reduced damage to compensate.
-    * WaltonWare mode - a game mode focused on quickly doing bingos and New Game+.
+    * WaltonWare mode - a game mode where you start in a random mission and win by completing one bingo.
+As New Game+ keeps making it harder, see how fast you can complete them or how many you can complete!
     * Speedrun mode - speedrun with fewer resets while still being able to enjoy higher difficulties.
-And a built in splits viewers!
+And a built in splits viewer!
     * WaltonWare Entrance Rando - both modes combined!
 * Challenge mode loadouts! [(Wiki page)](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Loadouts)
     * Stick With the Prod Pure means the only weapon you get is the stun prod (hint: throw a crate straight up into the air to break it)
         * Stick With the Prod Plus also allows EMP grenades, gas grenades, scramble grenades, pepper gun, and tranq darts
     * Ninja JC - the only weapons allowed are throwing knives, swords, pepper spray, grenades, knife, and mini-crossbow.
-You also get a Ninja Augmentation which gives you speed and stealth at the same time
+You also get a Ninja Augmentation which gives you speed and stealth at the same time.
     * Don't Give Me the GEP Gun - bans the GEP gun
     * Freeman Mode - only weapon allowed is the crowbar
     * Grenades Only